-TTB regulates approximately 76,000 permittees, but only a subset file a return and pay taxes to TTB in a given fiscal year.
-The largest segment of TTB permit holdersalcohol importers and wholesalers-do not pay taxes to TTB.
-Up until 2010, there were several years of modest growth in the number of TTB taxpayers.
-Since 2011, however, the number of TTB taxpayers has increased 51 percent, with the TTB tax base growing by approximately 10 percent or more in FY 2015 for the fourth consecutive fiscal year.
+TTB regulates approximately 82,000 permittees, but only a subset file a return and pay taxes to TTB in a given fiscal year.
+The largest segment of TTB permit holders-alcohol importers and wholesalers-do not pay taxes to TTB.
+Explosive growth in alcohol beverage producers, beginning in 2010, has contributed to a significant increase in TTB taxpayers.
+Since 2012, the number of taxpayers has increased more than 50 percent, with the TTB tax base growing by approximately 10 percent or more in FY 2016 for the fifth consecutive fiscal year.